library(BigDataStatMeth)Working with HDF5 Matrices

 results # n_samples × n_components

-HDF5 uses row-major order (like C/C++): - Data is stored row by row in memory
+R uses column-major order (like Fortran): data is stored column by column in memory.
+HDF5 uses row-major order (like C/C++): data is stored row by row on disk.

-When you create a matrix in R:
+When you create a matrix in R and save it to HDF5:

 # In R: 3 samples (rows) × 5 SNPs (columns)